What Does It Mean When a Narcissist Is Obsessed With You?

 Gaslighting – Blatantly lying and then accusing you of emotional instability or memory issues when confronted.
 It’s coined from a 1944 film where a husband psychologically manipulates his wife.

-Smear Campaigns – Following a breakup or act of independence, they spread vicious gossip within shared social circles to sabotage your other relationships.
+Smear Campaigns – After a breakup or act of independence, they spread nasty gossip in shared social circles to ruin your other relationships.
 It also devalues your credibility as revenge.

 This emotional rollercoaster intends to leave you anxious and dependent.
 It distracts from their lack of substance through domineering drama.